 The main con regarding silicone breast implants is that it is impossible to detect when they rupture without an ultrasound or an MRI.
 Because silicone implants

 does not penetrate the barrier around the implant (which is good, since it doesn’t enter the body), the breast does not lose shape.
-Therefore, a woman could conceivably have a ruptured implant for years and not notice it.
+Therefore, a woman could conceivably have breast pain or have a ruptured implant for years and not notice it.

 Questions and Answers about Breast Augmentation with Implants